okta/okta-developer-docs/packages/@okta/vuepress-site/guides/automate-import-conflict-resolution/before-you-begin/index.md

 ### Use the Import Inline Hook to Resolve Conflicts

-During batch imports of user profiles from applications, user profiles being imported can conflict with already-existing user profiles.
+During batch imports of user profiles from applications, imported user profiles can conflict with already-existing user profiles, requiring manual intervention by admins.
 The Import Inline Hook enables you to implement programmatic solutions to potential conflicts, on the basis of your own custom business logic, to enable batch imports to run in a fully-automated way.

 #### Background Information